jbubriski/ramblings-1/_posts/2017-03-05-setting-up-blog-with-jekyll.md

 # Install Jekyll and Bundler gems via RubyGems
 ~$ gem install jekyll bundler

 # Create a new Jekyll site at ./name_of_blog.
-This would be the root directory of your blog
+This location would be the root directory of your blog
 ~$ jekyll new name_of_blog

 # Change into your new directory